risk-first/website/docs/risks/Complexity-Risk/Complexity-Risk.md

 Languages such as [Clojure](https://clojure.org) introduce [persistent collections](https://en.wikipedia.org/wiki/Persistent_data_structure) to alleviate concurrency issues.
 The basic premise is that any time you want to _change_ the contents of a collection, you get given back a _new collection_.
 So, any collection instance is immutable once created.
 The trade-off is again speed to mitigate [Complexity Risk](/tags/Complexity-Risk).

-An important lesson here is that choice of language can reduce complexity: and we'll come back to this in [Software Dependency Risk](/risks/Software-Dependency-Risk).
+An important lesson here is that choice of language can reduce complexity: and we'll come back to this in [On Software Dependencies](/risks/On-Software-Dependencies).

 ### 5. Networking / Security